ASU report shows Phoenix foreclosures up againPosted: Updated:

-PHOENIX (AP) — A monthly report shows the number of foreclosed homes in the Phoenix area edged up again last month, hitting the highest percentage of total sales since January.
+PHOENIX -- A new report shows the number of foreclosed homes in the Phoenix area edged up last month after two months of more positive news.

-The Arizona State University Realty Studies report shows foreclosures made up 43 percent of the existing homes sold in July.
-In June that number was 36 percent and in May, it was 33 percent.
+The Arizona State University Realty studies report shows foreclosures made up 36 percent of the existing homes sold in June were foreclosures.
+In May, it was 33 percent.